-When we collect it as you use our website or applications
+When we collect it as you use our websites or applications

 It is possible to prevent your web browser from accepting cookies from our website, and details of how to change your local settings can be found in your web browser.
 However, please be advised that where you choose to prevent cookies, it is possible that core features of our website will not work and you may experience limited functionality from the website.
 To find out more about cookies, including details of cookies and how to manage and delete them, please visit the All About Cookies website.

 When you purchase items from Fledglings, as part of the shopping process we will collect personal information from you.
 This information allows us to process the order and inform you of any product changes, order delays or other issues as they arise.